greglinch/sourcelist/to-do-list.md

 	* DONE: old urls go to canonical
 	* DONE: /sources goes to homepage

-* FIX: 500 error when trying to "view on site" in any model
+* fix 500 error when trying to "view on site" in any model
 	* update get_absolute_ur?
 		* reverse('source', args=[self.slug, self.id])
 	* solution: change it to kwargs like in the recent view updates

-* DONE: set up two-factor for the gmail account
+* set up two-factor for the gmail account

 * make language mandatory

+* add text in front of the last text insert thing that tells experts why it's important to self-identify their "underrepresented-ness"
+	* This is helpful for journalists who are searching for specific people to interview.